How to Get a Medical Marijuana Growers License in Oklahoma

 This medical card will act as your grower’s license when cultivating at home for personal consumption.

-Medical Marijuana Grower License in Oklahoma
+Medical Marijuana Growers License in Oklahoma

 For medical marijuana patients, the constant and consistent inflow of cannabis is crucial for managing their chronic symptoms.
 This means that as a patient, you have to make frequent visits to your local dispensary and expend a few bucks every now and then.
 However, to make the process easier, the state of Oklahoma allows its medical marijuana patients to apply for a grower’s license.